ory/sdk/clients/client/dart/doc/IdentityApi.md

 final int pageSize = 789; // int | Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final String pageToken = pageToken_example; // String | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). final bool active = true; // bool | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned. final BuiltList<String> expand = ; // BuiltList<String> | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
-Example - ?expand=Identity&expand=Devices If no value is provided, the expandable properties are skipped.
+If no value is provided, the expandable properties are skipped.

 try {
     final response = api.listSessions(pageSize, pageToken, active, expand);